-Asked how you'd explain the Sacrament of Confirmation to others, most of you described the essentials of the Sacrament in such a thorough fashion that it did my old heart a lot of good.

-You told me that this Sacrament completes your Baptism, makes you a fully initiated member of the Church, and deepens in you the gifts of the Holy Spirit that link you more firmly to Christ and enable you to live like Christ, as a fully active member of the Church.
+Asked how you'd explain the Sacrament of Confirmation to others, most of you described the essentials of the Sacrament in a way that did my old heart a lot of good.
+You told me that this Sacrament completes your Baptism, makes you a fully initiated member of the Church, and deepens in you the gifts of the Holy Spirit that link you more firmly to Christ and enable you to live and to be like Christ, as an active member of the Church.

-Almost all of you also spoke about taking responsibility for your faith.
-One of you said that Confirmation is not "a coming of age ceremony," but "a rebirth in Christ, a reaffirmation of a young adult's baptism."
+Almost all of you spoke about taking responsibility for your faith.
+One of you said that Confirmation is not "a coming of age ceremony" ... but a way to "humbly accept the gifts of the Holy Spirit" which you then listed: "Wisdom, wonder and awe, understanding, knowledge, counsel, piety, and courage."